maximus009/goggly/README.md

 Have not included the python file that makes the Cloud Vision calls to the API (for security reasons).
 Please edit the "myproject/myapp/views.py" accordingly, before launching the app.

-DISCLAIMER: Not really developed for distributive purposes;; Just on an experinmental basis.
+DISCLAIMER: Not really developed for distributive purposes;; Just on an experimental basis.
 Peace!